 What can I do if I experience a side effect?

 If you are having trouble with side effects of a medicine, talk to your healthcare provider about it.
 There may be other ways to take the medicine or even other medicines that might suit you better.

 Some side effects, eg, nausea (feeling sick), get better with time – some medicines make you nauseous for the first few days or even weeks, but the nausea then goes away.
 Other side effects don't go away, or don't occur straight away.

 |Actions to take if you are experiencing a side effect|

 How can I report side effects?

 If you think your medicine has caused a side effect, talk to your doctor.
-They may be able to lower your dose or switch you to another medicine.
+They may be able to lower your dose or change the medicine.
 Don't suddenly stop taking your medicine unless your doctor tells you to.

 It's important to let your doctor, pharmacist or nurse know about your side effects.
 Reporting side effects helps protect everyone's health.